 Best Parks in Manhattan

 Manhattan’s most well-known and one of the most famous parks in New York City!
 Central Park is full of surprises and space!
 And honestly, this park is so big that you could actually spend days here and not see everything.
+It’s no wonder this is one of the best things to do in NYC not only for visitors but for locals too.

 Head to the Ramble, a 38-acre wilderness section on the park’s west side, to feel transported outside the city.
 The location has a long history and was used as a leisure area for budding couples in the mid-1950s for its scenic views and private lawns that feel detached from the rest of the park.
 The meandering pathways, boulders, and streams are still there, waiting to be discovered.